 To provide our students and staff with healthy, nutritious meals.
 We accomplish our goal by providing quality, healthy, delicious and nutritious foods.
-We encourage customers to try new foods, and use the cafeterias as a learning tool for a lifetime of healthy eating.
+We encourage customers to try new foods and use the cafeterias as a learning tool for a lifetime of healthy eating.

 Alternative Meal Procedure - When Students Cannot Pay for Meals

-Beginning in school year (SY) 2017-2018, and each year thereafter, the meal charge policy must be communicated in writing to all households at the start of each school year and to households transferring to the school during the school year.
+Beginning in the school year (SY) 2017-2018, and each year thereafter, the meal charge policy must be communicated in writing to all households at the start of each school year and to households transferring to the school during the school year.
 The Food Services Department meal charge procedure goals:

 - To treat all students with dignity in the serving line regarding meal accounts;

 - To support positive situations with district staff, district business policies, students and parents to the maximum extent possible;

 - To encourage parents to assume responsibility for meal payments and to promote student self-responsibility;